 From the Maker Faire MSP website: “Maker is a term used to cover a wide range of creative work, projects and hobbies.
 If you are a tinkerer, coder, woodworker, crafter, farm hacker, artist, student, designer, chemist, roboticist, entrepreneur, scientist, food inventor, metalworker, educator, green technology creator, inventor, corporate designer or bicycle builder, you are a maker!”
 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community, and we definitely felt the kindred spirits in attendance at the Faire.
 Young engineers love to build stuff with real tools, and experiment to make things bigger, better, faster, stronger, more useful.
 Engineers take craft to the next level to try to solve problems and invent new things.
 Engineers are also makers!

 What events will The Works Museum participate in next?

 Look for us at the Maker Faire again next year.
 For more exciting maker activities hosted by The Works Museum this summer and during the school year, view our summer camps and school break camps pages on our website.
 We are located in the Twin Cities area, in Bloomington, Minnesota.
 Our camps are great ways to let kids explore and learn while having fun at times when school is not in sessions.
 Check out our events page to see any upcoming event days or science and technology fairs hosted by us at our Museum.
 Planning a visit to the Museum soon?
-See our summer hours, beginning on June 6.
+See our summer hours.